Is Oaxaca the Future?

-To upgrade the region’s agricultural infrastructure, Villalobos Arámbula emphasized the need for new programs by the federal government.
-He pointed to the creation of one program, called Cadena, which would provide financial and technical assistance to growers of corn in Oaxaca.
-“Oaxaca is the center of Mexico’s great diversity of corn,” he said.
+To upgrade the region’s agricultural infrastructure, Villalobos Arámbula has emphasized the need for new programs by the federal government, referring to the creation of one program, called Cadena, which is supposed to provide financial and technical assistance to growers of corn in Oaxaca.
+“Oaxaca is the center of Mexico’s great diversity of corn,” he has said.
 “If we don’t take action to rescue these native varieties now, they will go extinct in the coming years.”

-Three days later, while talking with members of the press in Mexico City, Villalobos Arámbula announced another new move to boost the fortunes of small farmers.
+Villalobos Arámbula also has announced another new move to boost the fortunes of small farmers.
 “We are going to set minimum prices for the products of our corn, bean, rice, and wheat farmers,” he said.
 “By guaranteeing fixed prices for these basic food products and by providing raw materials and technical expertise at prices below cost, we will lift our farmers out of poverty.”

 According to a recent report from a prominent media company, called NVI Noticias, based in Oaxaca City, at least 75 large-scale public works projects in the state have been initiated but never completed between 2004 and 2018.
 The failures of these projects have meant the aborted construction of critical new structures, including 80 hospitals, two dams, and hundreds of miles of highways.

-How will the projects which López Obrador now is promoting for Oaxaca in 2019 turn out any differently?
+How will the projects which López Obrador now is promoting for Oaxaca turn out any differently?